Kora-1/LLM-Research-Assistant/readme.md

-Here is a **README** for your project that describes how to set up and use the Streamlit app for research queries.

----

-# Research Assistant with AI
+# Research Assistant with LLM

 This project is an AI-powered research assistant built using **Streamlit**, **Langchain**, and **Google GenerativeAI SDK (Gemini)**.
 The app helps users to input research queries and get detailed answers based on available data.
 The system first tries to fetch the results from a cached memory and, if not available, runs the full agent pipeline to generate an answer, which is then cached for future queries.